The Ataris: EP releases and Revolution Summer (2008–present)

 In 2015, the band release an acoustic album, titled Hang Your Head in Hope.

 In 2016, the band released a six-song EP entitled October in This Railroad Earth through Bandcamp.

 In 2017, Warped Tour announced that the Ataris was going to play on the 2017 tour.
 On June 18, 2017, the band released a compilation titled Silver Turns to Rust on Bandcamp.
 This compilation featured four previously released tracks from The Graveyard of the Atlantic and six from the previously released EP October in this Railroad Earth.

 In 2024, Kris Roe posted via the Ataris' Facebook page that the band is currently in the studio with producer and former drummer Bob Hoag to record the next album.
-Roe also confirmed that the band will most likely not use The Graveyard of the Atlantic album title.
-Roe also confirmed Bob Hoag will be recording drums on the upcoming record.
+Roe also confirmed that the band would most likely not use The Graveyard of the Atlantic as the album title.
+Roe also confirmed Bob Hoag recorded drums on the upcoming record.
 On February 9, 2025, Roe confirmed bass and drums for the new record are officially recorded and is currently in the process of recording remaining guitars and vocals.
-On February 14, 2025, Roe confirmed Summer of '69 by Bryan Adams as one of the songs confirmed for the new album.
+On February 14, 2025, Roe confirmed that a cover of "Summer of '69" by Bryan Adams as one of the songs confirmed for the new album.

-On May 2, 2025, the band released a new single, "Car Song".
+On May 2, 2025, the Ataris released a new single, "Car Song".
 The song was previously available as a demo via the band's bandcamp profile.
+In January 2026, the band announced that their new album would be released in March or April; ultimately, however, it never arrived on either date.
+The following month, the band was announced as part of the lineup for the Louder Than Life music festival in Louisville, scheduled to take place in September.
+In April 2026, Roe revealed Revolution Summer as the title of the new Ataris album, and announced that the band has been "in talks with several labels working to finalize the logistics of which label it will be coming out on."

-Musical style
+Musical style and influences

 The Ataris has been described as pop-punk, emo, punk rock and alternative rock.
+Terry Bezer of Screen Rant stated that the band retained its sound "as trends began to change in the early 2000s."
+Their lyrics are said to be optimistic in tone.

-The band's influences include Descendents, Jawbreaker, All, Fugazi, Avail, the Ramones, and the Replacements.
+The band's influences include Descendents, Jawbreaker, All, Fugazi, Avail, the Ramones, and The Replacements.